pvdz/zeparser3/tests/testcases/update_x0028incrementx002fdecrementx0029_ops/decremental_prefix/an_array_pattern.md

 `````
 throws: Parser error!
-  Can only pre-increment or pre-decrement an identifier or member expression
+  Can only pre-increment or pre-decrement an identifier or member expression (at EOF)

 --[]
    ^------- error